 Otherwise, you can sit back and get on with your life.
 No more dealing with stubborn landlords or moving every 18 months.

 Great question!
 In short, if they’re reasonable, won’t destroy the property or its value and comply with any local rules and regulations, then it's a yes from us.
-Our Lease and Option Deed have a bit more detail on this, so we can talk through it once you get your application rolling.
+Our lease and call option have a bit more detail on this, so we can talk through it once you get your application rolling.

 Like we said, we want you to act and feel like a homeowner.
 Hang paintings, paint walls, even chart your kids’ growth in the doorframe!
 If you find yourself wanting to do something major (e.g. that would need development approval), just get in touch.
 We’ll take a look and put a plan together.